MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 ## Lists data

 The Lists app is based on SharePoint and Lists data is stored in the SharePoint Online team site.
-See [Data Residency for SharePoint Online and OneDrive for Business](/microsoft-365/enterprise/m365-dr-workload-spo?view=o365-worldwide) for more information.
+For more information, see [Data Residency for SharePoint Online and OneDrive](/microsoft-365/enterprise/m365-dr-workload-spo).

 ## Give feedback or report an issue

-To send us feedback or report an issue, select **Help** near the bottom of the left pane in Teams, and then select **Report a problem**.
-Select **Lists**, and then enter your feedback or details about the issue you're experiencing.
+To send us feedback or report an issue, select **Settings and more** (**…**) in Teams, and then choose **Help** > **Give feedback**.
+Enter your feedback or details about the issue you're experiencing.
+Indicate at the beginning of your feedback report that you're sending feedback about Lists so we can easily identify Lists issues.

 ## Related articles

 - [Lists help documentation](https://support.microsoft.com/office/apps-and-services-cc1fba57-9900-4634-8306-2360a40c665b#PickTab=Lists)